bluetoother/cc-bnp/README.md

 --------------------------
 GATT & ATT Read/Write Cmd-API will parse the attribute value according to its data type specified in SIG-defined GATT [Characteristic](https://developer.bluetooth.org/gatt/characteristics/Pages/CharacteristicsHome.aspx).

-* 'UUID' is the SIG provides UUIDs for all the types, services and profiles it defines.
+* 'UUID' is provided by the SIG for all the types, services and profiles it defines.
-* 'Field Name' is the result after parsing.
+* 'Field Name' is the field name of attribute value.
-* 'Format types' is determine how a single value contained in the Characteristic Value is formatted.
+* 'Format types' determine how a single value contained in the Characteristic Value is formatted.

 Command `'ATT_ReadBlobReq'`, `'ATT_ReadBlobRsp'`, `'ATT_PrepareWriteReq'`, `'ATT_PrepareWriteRsp'`, `'GATT_ReadLongCharValue'`, `'GATT_WriteLongCharValue'`, `'GATT_ReliableWrites'` will not parse the attribute value.

 #### 1.Declarations

+Declarations are defined GATT profile attribute types.

 | UUID | Field Name | Format types |
 |  -------------  |  -------------  |  -------------  |